-The Exceptions to Texas’s Injury Statute of Limitations
+Exceptions to the Statute of Limitations in Texas for Personal Injury Claims

 The state of Texas has identified several situations that may extend the filing deadline to allow litigants to file their injury claims past the two-year limit.

-Where the injured person is legally termed as “Under a Legal disability” as per the Texas law, the Statute of Limitations may be modified.
+Where the injured person is legally termed as “Under a Legal disability” as per Texas law, the statute of limitations may be modified.
 A person who is termed as “under a legal disability” could either be under the age of 18 or of “unsound mind” when the accident or incident that caused them personal injuries occurred.
 In such a case, the deadline clock is paused until the period of legal disability is over.
-This means that the statute of limitation will be applied once the injured person turns 18 or becomes mentally healthy.
+This means that the statute of limitations will be applied once the injured person turns 18 or becomes mentally healthy.

 Claims Involving Sex Crimes Against Adults

 Under Texas law, a victim of sex crimes should bring a suit for personal injury not later than five years from the day they suffered harm.
-The injury should arise due to conduct that infringes specific provisions of section 21 and 43 of the Texas Penal code that outlaws sexual assault of an adult, aggrieved sexual assault of an adult, actions that promote the prostitution of an adult, and sexual trafficking of an adult.
+The injury should arise due to conduct that infringes specific provisions of Texas Penal Code Chapter 21 and Texas Penal Code Chapter 43 that outlaw sexual assault of an adult, aggrieved sexual assault of an adult, actions that promote the prostitution of an adult, and sexual trafficking of an adult.

 Claims Against First-Party Automobile Insurance

-In Texas, the deadline for filing the claim against first-party automobile insurance is between two and four years.
+In Texas, the deadline for filing the claim against first-party automobile insurance (i.e., your own insurance company) is between two and four years.
 First-party automobile insurance suits include an underinsured motorist claim, an uninsured motorist claim, or a personal injury protection claim.
-The lawsuits are filed against your own insurance company according to a written contract.
+These lawsuits are filed against your own insurance company according to a written contract.

-Maritime accidents have several statutes of limitations that may apply under state and federal law.
-However, the standard time for filing maritime claims is three years from when you suffer an injury.
+Under Title 28, § 1333 in the United State, the federal courts have jurisdiction over any and all maritime laws and claims, including the right to file a maritime lawsuit in state courts.
+Maritime accidents are complex and have several statutes of limitations that may apply under state and federal law.
+However, the standard time for filing maritime claims in Texas is three years from when you suffer an injury.

 Inherently Undiscoverable Injuries